surrsurus/enaml/README.md

 ## Getting Started

+Here's how to set up enaml on your computer.

 ### Prerequisites

 1. Install [go-1.9](https://golang.org/dl/) on your OS of choice and make sure the `go` executable is in your PATH.